-A common issue these days is people can have an opinion without any knowledge.
+A common issue these days is that people can have an opinion with no knowledge.
 The people who’d heard of Burning Man before believed they knew what it was all about- and it wasn’t for them or anyone they thought to be respectable.
 They’d seen photos, watched videos, and heard stories which apparently gave them enough information to know that anyone that goes to Burning Man only cares about drugs and sex.
 Which speaking from first-hand experience, I can tell you isn’t true, but more on that later.

 After spending a couple of weeks of my life at the Burn I feel much more equipped to answer the question ‘What is Burning Man?”.
 But before I talk about what it is, it’s equally important to talk about what it’s not.